ecohealthalliance/eha-ma-handbook/Pairwise_Sequence_Alignment.md

 ```

-## Alignment
+### Alignment

-### Blastn
+#### BLASTn

-#### Here is an example of alignment with blastn.
-Remember that blast offers different softwares to perform alignments according to the type of sequence and the reference database ([BLAST software](https://blast.ncbi.nlm.nih.gov/Blast.cgi)).
-Blastn involves nucleotide-to-nucleotide alignments, this means that both the query sequences and the reference database are nucleotide sequences.
+Here is an example of alignment with BLASTn.
+Remember that BLAST offers different software to perform alignments according to the type of sequence and the reference database ([BLAST software](https://blast.ncbi.nlm.nih.gov/Blast.cgi)).
+BLASTn involves nucleotide-to-nucleotide alignments, this means that both the query sequences and the reference database are nucleotide sequences.

 ```